anita-martin5703/BeerBuddy/README.md

-This app will be appealing to anyone who loves beer! (of course 21+) It will help you locate breweries around your area, by mapping it out right on your mobile device. (using Google Maps) When you click on the different breweries you will be able display top beers they carry, the hours they are open, any specials/event that are happening that day and of course a link to their homepage.
+This app will be appealing to anyone who loves beer! (of course 21+) It will help you locate breweries around your area, by mapping it out right on your mobile device. (using Google Maps) When you click on the different breweries you will be able display top brewery they carry, the hours they are open, any specials/event that are happening that day and of course a link to their homepage.
 The app will be capable of a search-by-beer options as well, to narrow down where you can purchase the specific beer.
 This can be at a local store, a brewery, or a bar.
 Another option is